 It might help to think of focusing your eyes at a point that would be arm’s length from your body as if you were gazing at your thumb pointed upward.

 The emphasis here is to direct our awareness to the Superconscious which is located at the spiritual eye.

 You might like to go further into the meditation techniques which Yogananda recommended.
-A good source is Lessons in Meditation, published by Crystal Clarity Publishers.
+A good source is Ananda Course in Meditation, offered by Ananda.

 In divine friendship,